Zombie

 How is this happening?

-Why do we have AIs blathering on about their feelings and motivations?
+Why do we have AIs blathering on at great length about their feelings and motivations?

 Even worse, why do we have AIs blathering on about their human interlocutors’ feelings and motivations?